youssef-omarrr/Project-Mozart/README.md

 ## Quick summary

-- The pipeline processes `MIDI` files, tokenizes them with `REMI`, trains a custom `Transformer`, and generates MIDI output that can be rendered to WAV using FluidSynth and custom SoundFonts.
+- The pipeline processes `MIDI` files, tokenizes them with `REMI`, trains a custom `Transformer`, and generates new MIDI sequences that can be rendered to WAV using FluidSynth and custom SoundFonts.

-- **Model 3** is the current best-performing model: it generates full multi-instrument compositions and the codebase for Model 3 is the cleanest and most organized.
+- **Model 3** is the current best-performing model: it produces full multi-instrument compositions with strong structural coherence and musicality.

+- The model can:
+	- **Generate music from scratch**.
+	- **Continue generation from an existing sequence**.
+	- **Extend a given MIDI file**.
+	- Future support planned for **continuing directly from WAV inputs**.

+- The current training dataset includes:
+	- **182 Mozart MIDI files**.
+	- And upcoming versions will extend training to include **Beethoven** and **Tchaikovsky** for richer stylistic diversity.

-- To generate music just run `generate_music.ipynb` notebook in Model 3 folder.
+- To generate music, simply run the `generate_music.ipynb` notebook in the **Model 3** folder.
-- You can here examples of generated music from the model at `Model 3/model_outputs` folder.
+- You can hear examples of generated outputs in `Model 3/model_outputs/`.

 ---
 ## What's new in Model 3